Skitter-JP/Smart_Multiplug/README.md

 <img src="/Images/V2/Cutting_Side_stencil_top.JPG" width=55%>

-Here is a photo of me cutting the lid for version 1, this clearly shows how much plastic dust is apparent when cutting these plastic enclousers.
+Here is a photo of me cutting the lid for version 1, this clearly shows how much plastic dust is apparent when cutting these plastic enclosures.

 <img src="/Images/V1/Cutting_Stencil_Top_Lid.JPG" width=55%>